alaarab/dexscreener/README.md

 # DexScreener API Wrapper

-A lightweight TypeScript wrapper for the DexScreener API, providing easy access to token data, pairs, and market information.
+A lightweight TypeScript wrapper for the DexScreener API.

-## Features

-- 🚀 Simple, focused API wrapper
-- 📊 Real-time token price, volume, and liquidity data
-- 📈 Market metrics (market cap, FDV, price changes)
-- ⛓️ Multi-chain support
-- 🔒 Type-safe with full TypeScript support
-- 📝 Comprehensive documentation and examples

 ## Installation